 Crown Princess Victoria marked Holocaust Memorial Day at the Royal Opera House Photo: Getty Images

 Meanwhile her sister-in-law Princess Sofia attended a service at Stockholm's Great Synagogue.
 With her brunette hair worn down in loose curls and a belted coat accentuating her growing baby bump, the mom-to-be was the picture of health as she attended the service alongside Lena Posner-Korosi, president of the Official Council of Swedish-Jewish Communities.

 Both Victoria and Sofia are in the final trimester of their pregnancies, but they are showing no sign of slowing down just yet.
-While Princess Victoria attended a lecture about the Holocaust at a school in Jarfalla earlier this week, Princess Sofia joined her husband glamorous date night at the Swedish Sports Gala on Monday evening.
+While Princess Victoria attended a lecture about the Holocaust at a school in Jarfalla earlier this week, Princess Sofia joined her husband Prince Carl Philip for a glamorous date night at the Swedish Sports Gala on Monday evening.